anebz/cloud/Accreditations/az_ai_102.md

   * First upload the video and index it
   * For recognizing custom entities (specific people), create a custom model containing a Person for each person, with example images of their faces
   * Videos are split into shots by the video indexer
+    * In the video indexer subscription, for an API request you need the Account ID and the API key
   * Video insights contain: transcript, ocr, keywords, labels, faces, brands, sentiments, emotions
 * Custom vision
   * Needs 2 resources: training and prediction.
 A single cognitive resource can be used for both, or mix custom vision / cognitive resource